 “Most of the knowledge about the human past is still, so to speak, buried under our feet,” he continued.
 “I grew impatient waiting on others to reveal the treasures of ancient DNA, so in addition to developing the technologies that make all this feasible, I joined Professor Israel Finkelstein’s team digging in Tel Megiddo (in northern Israel) and collected samples myself … It was thrilling!”

-One of the traces of descent you can now test for in your personal genome is Ancient Israelites.
+One of the traces you can now test for in your personal genome is Ancient Israelites.
 This has been a long-awaited product for individuals interested in Jewish genetic genealogy.

 Only last year, DNA Consultants added modern-day data for Israeli Jews for use with the DNA Fingerprint Test.
 The company also has four Jewish markers, Jewish as a megapopulation and four other contemporary Jewish populations in its database (Hungarian Ashkenazim, Majorcan Jews, Spanish Sephardim and Ukraine).

-Such pinpointing of matches in three sites corresponding to the historical territories of Benjamin, Manasseh and Naphtali could conceivably answer questions about what tribes of Israel are emphasized in one’s distant ancestry.
+Such pinpointing of matches in different sites corresponding to the historical territories of Benjamin, Manasseh and Naphtali could conceivably answer questions about what tribes of Israel are emphasized in one’s distant ancestry.

 “We are thrilled at the synergy of our two methods,” said Dr. Yates.
 “We have been committed to improving modern population matching with our DNA Fingerprint family of products for years,” he explained.
 “We will now be refining and defining ancient population matching with a new Primeval DNA line exclusively sold by us.”